ynput/ayon-usd-resolver/Docs/Ayon_Docs/Admin_Docs.md

     on performance.

   - If you want the resolver to be silent, then you can leave this value empty.
-  - there are more optional debug variables that exist in Usd outside of the AYON usd resolver.
+  - There are more optional debug variables that exist in Usd outside of the AYON usd resolver.
 Have a look at the
     [USD Survival Guide By Luca Sheller](https://lucascheller.github.io/VFX-UsdSurvivalGuide/core/profiling/debug.html?highlight=tf%20debug#overview)